sol-dnn/ALTEGRAD_advanced_learning_for_text_and_graph_data/README.md

 # Advanced Learning for Text and Graph Data (ALTEGRAD) 2024-2025

-This repository contains the labs and resources for the **ALTEGRAD** course (Advanced Learning for Text and Graph Data), conducted during the academic year 2024-2025.
-The course covers advanced topics in natural language processing (NLP), machine learning, and deep learning techniques for text and graph data, with a focus on pretrained models and generative AI.
+This repository contains the labs and resources for the **ALTEGRAD** course (Advanced Learning for Text and Graph Data), conducted during the academic year 2024-2025 as part of the Master's in Data Science at Ecole Polytechnique and the Master MVA ('Mathématiques, Vision, Apprentissage) at ENS Paris-Saclay.
+The course covers advanced topics in natural language processing (NLP), machine learning, and deep learning techniques for text and graph data.

 ---

-## Course Time Schedule & Syllabus

-### Overview of Sessions:
+### Overview:
 - **Introduction to NLP and Attention Mechanism**
   Topics: Attention Mechanisms, Hierarchical Attention Networks (HAN)